ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 Rules are an executable design.
 Note they map exactly to our natural language design (shown in comments) - readable by business users.

-Optionally, you can use the Behave TDD approach to define tests, and the system will show the rules that execute.
-For more information, [click here](https://apilogicserver.github.io/Docs/Behave/).
+Optionally, you can use the Behave TDD approach to define tests, and the Rules Report will show the rules that execute for each test.
+For more information, [click here](https://apilogicserver.github.io/Docs/Behave-Logic-Report/).

 &nbsp;